 Q: How do I account for my raw material inventory at the end of the year?

-Gabe says: Your raw materials are an asset and should not be deducted on your tax return if they are still on hand at December 31st.
+Gabe says: Your raw materials are an asset and should not be deducted on your tax return if they are still on hand on December 31st.

-This is an area where many business owners get confused and make end of your purchases for raw materials thinking they will get a tax deduction but don’t.
-Then you’ve used your cash and still don’t reduce your tax bill!
+This is an area where many business owners get confused and make the end-of-year purchases for raw materials thinking they will get a tax deduction but don't.
+Then you've used your cash and still don't reduce your tax bill!

 Q: What's the best way to keep track of inventory from a bookkeeping standpoint?
 How often should I verify my inventory?